 If you are a traveler who likes to engage with your destination on a personal level we recommend staying in small, boutique, and locally owned accommodations.
 This allows you to better learn about the culture, interact with locals and engage in authentic experiences.
 Staying in this type of lodging also promotes the sustainable tourism movement, which we highly recommend.

 If you are lucky enough to know someone from Poland, this is your best resource.
 Poles love to share our favorite places and promote small, quality businesses.
-I’d like to share two places with you that I would highly recommend on your next trip to Poland.
+Here are two places I'd like to share with you that I would highly recommend on your next trip to Poland.

-Looking for some help?
+Looking for some extra guidance?
 Send us a message here!

 Zwijaczówka in Zakopane